flask-pro/db-first/README.md

   return data for function and methods.
 * Marshmallow (https://github.com/marshmallow-code/marshmallow) schemas for serialization input data.
 * Marshmallow schemas for deserialization SQLAlchemy result object to `dict`.
+* Datetime with UTC timezone validation in `BaseSchema`.

 ## Installation